n1tranquilla/secret-unspoken-blog/src/pages/mission.md

 * not being talked about constructively, due to lack of honest, transparent community
 * or not being dealt with effectively, due to lack of experience with lasting change.

-My hope is that this blog will play a part in enabling men to talk about their sexual issues honestly with other men, in a way that builds community, dissipates the shame, and leads to person freedom.
+My hope is that this blog will play a part in enabling men to talk about their sexual issues honestly with other men, in a way that builds community, dissipates the shame, and leads to personal freedom.

 Let's begin the discussion.